 As noted above, the German planners had recognised some time before the launch of 'Sichelschnitt' that the key to a swift penetration into the interior of Belgium was the fortress of Eben-Emael, and this was taken in 'Granit'.
 With the main Belgian defence positions thus breached, the infantry formations of the 6th Army poured through the gap.
 The Germans had also established bridgeheads across the Albert Canal some two days later, before the British were able to reach it.
 Farther to the south, the Chasseurs Ardennais withdrew behind the Meuse, destroying some of the river bridges as they retired.

-With Eben-Emael lost, the Belgian 4th and 7th Infantry Divisions were confronted by the prospect of combat on terrain which favoured the attackers’ armour.
-The 7th Division, with its 2nd and 18th Grenadier Regiments and 2nd Carabineers, struggled to hold their positions and contain the German infantry on the west bank, and Belgian tactical units in fact launched several counterattacks.
-At one point, at Briedgen, they succeeded in retaking the bridge and blowing it up.
-At the other points, notably Vroenhoven and Veldwezelt, in ‘Beton’ and ‘Stahl’ the Germans had had time to seize the bridges and establish strong bridgeheads, and therefore to repulsed the Belgian counterattacks.
+With Eben-Emael lost, the Belgian 4th and 7th Divisions were confronted by the prospect of combat on terrain which favoured the attackers' armour.
+The 7th Division, with its 2nd and 18th Grenadier Regiments and the 2nd Carabineers, struggled to hold its positions and contain the German infantry on the west bank, and Belgian tactical units in fact launched several counterattacks.
+At one point, at Briedgen, the Belgians succeeded in retaking the bridge and then blowing it.
+At the other points, notably Vroenhoven and Veldwezelt, in 'Beton' and 'Stahl' the Germans had had time to seize the bridges and establish strong bridgeheads, and therefore to repulsed the Belgian counterattacks.

 The German infantry was engaged by several Belgian patrols equipped with T-15 armoured cars, but beat off several Belgian counterattacks, among them an effort by the 1st Light Ardennes Division.
-Unsupported, the Germans faced a counterattack later in the evening by elements of the French 5th Cavalry Division, dispatched by Huntziger of the French 2nd Army, which had considerable armoured strength and compelled the surviving Germans to retreat.
+Unsupported, the Germans faced a counterattack later in the evening by elements of the French 5ème Division de Cavalerie, dispatched by Huntziger of the French 2ème Armée, which had considerable armoured strength and compelled the surviving Germans to retreat.
 The French failed to launch any pursuit, however, and halted at a dummy barrier that the Germans had erected as they fell back.
 By the next morning, however, the 2nd Panzerdivision reached the area and the mission had largely been accomplished.

 Commanding the British II Corps, Brooke tried to sort out the matter of co-operation with the Belgian king, and it seemed that a compromise could be reached.
 Van Overstraeten, the king’s aide de camp, intervened to say that the 10th Division could not be moved and that the British division should move farther to the south and remain completely clear of Brussels.
 Brooke told the king that the 10th Division was on the wrong side of the line agreed with Gamelin and therefore exposed.
 Léopold III deferred to his adviser, despite the fact that Brooke had found Van Overstraeten to be ignorant both of the situation and of the BEF’s dispositions.
 Given that the BEF’s left flank rested on its Belgian ally, the British were now unsure about Belgian military capabilities and determination.
 The Allies had more serious grounds for complaint about the Belgian anti-tank defences along the line of the Dyle river covering the Namur/Perwez gap, where there were no natural obstacles.
 Only a few days before the attack had it been learned that the Belgians had sited their anti-tank defences several miles to the east of the Dyle between Namur and Perwez.

 After holding the Albert Canal’s western bank for nearly 36 hours, the 4th and 7th Divisions withdrew.
-The capture of Eben-Emael allowed the Germans to force through the 6th Army’s tanks.
+The capture of Eben-Emael allowed the Germans to force through the 6ème Armée’s tank dispositions.
 The Belgian divisions were now faced with the situation in which they had to withdraw or be encircled.
 The Germans had driven forward beyond Tongres, and were now in a position to sweep south to Namur, which threatened the envelopment of the entire Albert Canal and Liége positions.
 Under these circumstances both divisions withdrew.
 On the evening of 11 May, the Belgian high command withdrew its forces behind the Namur/Antwerp line.
-On the following day the French 1st Army reached Gembloux, between Wavre and Namur, to cover the so-called ‘Gembloux gap’, which was a flat area, devoid of prepared positions.
+On the following day the French 1ère Armée reached Gembloux, between Wavre and Namur, to cover the so-called 'Gembloux gap', which was a flat area, devoid of prepared positions.

 During the night of 11/12 May, the Belgians were fully engaged in their withdrawal to the Dyle river line, covered by a network of demolitions and rearguards astride Tongres.
-During the morning of 12 May, the king, Van Overstraeten, Édouard Daladier (ex-prime minister of France and currently minister of defence), Général d’Armée Alphonse Georges (commander of the Allied North-East Front centred on the 1st Groupe d’Armées and comprising the BEF and the French 1st, 2nd, 7th and 9th Armies), Billotte (commander of the 1st Groupe d’Armées and co-ordinator of the Allied Armies) and Lieutenant General Sir Henry Pownall (Gort’s chief-of-staff) met near Mons, and agreed that the Belgian army would control the line between Antwerp and Leuven line, while the French and British took responsibility for the extreme north and south of the country.
+During the morning of 12 May, the king, Van Overstraeten, Édouard Daladier (ex-prime minister of France and currently minister of defence), Général d’Armée Alphonse Georges (commander of the Allied North-East Front centred on the 1er Groupe d’Armées and comprising the BEF and the French 1ère, 2ème, 7ème and 9ème Armées), Billotte (commander of the 1er Groupe d’Armées and co-ordinator of the Allied Armies) and Lieutenant General Sir Henry Pownall (Gort’s chief-of-staff) met near Mons, and agreed that the Belgian army would control the line between Antwerp and Leuven line, while the French and British took responsibility for the extreme north and south of the country.